 Editor’s note: This post was originally published in January 5th, 2021 and has been updated for comprehensiveness.

-Live chat connects website visitors to agents in real-time so customers can receive fast and efficient support.
+Live chat software connects website visitors to agents in real-time so customers can receive fast and efficient support.
 But while its popularity and effectiveness have soared in recent years, some worry about the security of live chat.
 This is understandable.
 After all, customers often share personal and sensitive information with agents, and it’s critical that none of it falls into the wrong hands.
-On top of this, some industries require compliance with specific security measures to protect their customers’ data.
+On top of this, some industries require compliance with specific security measures to protect their customer data.

 Over the years, SaaS developers have worked with businesses to increase the efficacy and security of this vital customer service channel: most of today’s live chat providers offer some level of password protection and data encryption to help companies manage sensitive data.